mpkondrashin/sandboxer/README.md

 ### To Get Results
 Pick from Sandboxer system tray icon menu "Submissions" item.
 Right click on the menu icon "⋮" and choose "Show Report" or "Investigation Package".

+## Bugs

+On Windows if notifications are disabled not by Sandboxer Options window, but using Notification Center, then it is not possible to turn them back on.

 Icon is taken from <a href="https://www.flaticon.com/free-icons/dog" title="dog icons">Dog icons created by Freepik - Flaticon</a>